 Second, our findings demonstrate the value of large discovery sample size.
 Although going from the OX sample to replicate in the UC sample incurred the penalty of lower replication power, the total number of loci discovered is more than twice that found proceeding the other way around (36 against 15).
 Starting with the larger sample size (OX) and replicating in a smaller sample also provides a better discovery estimate of the effect size.
 Even more strikingly, using the combined sample of both UC and OX mice more than doubled the total number of QTLs identified at an FDR of 5%.
 It identified 17 loci with logP greater than 8 (compare to ten in the OX alone sample).

-Finally, this increase in sample size led to the identification of a number of candidate genes
+Finally, this increase in sample size led to the identification of a number of novel loci, and candidate genes..
+For example, the mega analysis implicates Sh3glb1, Prkab2, Adrb2 and Fmnl2 genes in skeletal muscle phenotypes.

 Our examination of the factors that contribute to replication highlights the need to be cautious over claims from a single study.
 But it would be wrong to insist that replication alone is necessary to establish the robustness of an initial discovery.
 There appear to be a number of factors, not just study design and the application of appropriate thresholds for the discovery phase, that contribute to whether a finding replicates or not.
 Some of these lie in technical and artefactual details, but others reflect biological differences, which contribute to phenotypic differences.
 While different analytical approaches will alter replication rates, we do not believe they alone will produce acceptable levels of replication.
 Rather, more nuanced analyses are required that consider the context of the experiment and also the nature of genes and other features at the QTLs.
 We suspect there may be unexpected biological insights to be found from an unexpected lack of replication.

 Methods